 Under Alternative 1, the Navy is proposing to reroute approximately 24 miles of State Route 839, closing public access to land areas accessed from the roadway segment.
 The Navy uses State Route 839 to access a portion of B-17.
 Recreationalists, hunters, and the public also use State Route 839 to access interests south and southwest of the proposed expansion area.
 The proposed rerouting of a portion of State Route 839 would eliminate the ability of the public to access and use land for recreational or hunting activities south and southwest of the road closure.
-The proposed rerouting of State Route 839 would reduce or eliminate points of access to interests south and southwest of the proposed expansion area, which may no longer be accessible, depending on the reroute path selected.
-Individuals accessing the Rawhide Mine, and Don A. Campbell Geothermal Facility (Ormat Nevada Inc.) (Figure 3.2-5) would also be affected by the proposed reroute of State Route 839 because access to the sites would change; however, the rerouting of State Route 839 would not prevent the continued use of either the Rawhide Mine or Don A. Campbell Geothermal Facility (Ormat Nevada Inc.).
+The proposed rerouting of State Route 839 would reduce or eliminate points of access to locations south and southwest of the proposed expansion area, which may no longer be accessible, depending on the reroute path selected.
+Individuals accessing the Rawhide Mine and Don A. Campbell Geothermal Facility (Ormat Nevada Inc.) (Figure 3.2-5) would also be affected by the proposed reroute of State Route 839 because access to the sites would change; however, the rerouting of State Route 839 would not prevent the continued use of either the Rawhide Mine or Don A. Campbell Geothermal Facility (Ormat Nevada Inc.).
 The Navy would not utilize any portion of the expanded B-17 range (if implemented) that would overlap the existing State Route 839 unless and until any such new route has been completed and made available to the public.
-Section 3.5 (Transportation) of this EIS further discusses the potential impacts associated with the closure of 24 miles of State Route 839.
+Section 3.5 (Transportation) of this Final EIS further discusses the potential impacts associated with the closure of 24 miles of State Route 839.

-Under Alternative 1, construction at B-17 would include constructing an administrative building, communication towers, and electronic warfare sites, as well as installing 75 miles of perimeter fence.
-This alternative would also include constructing approximately 30 miles of road for State Route 839 and 12 miles of pipeline.
+Under Alternative 1, construction at B-17 would include constructing an administrative building, communication towers, and electronic warfare sites, as well as installing 75 miles of BLM-approved perimeter fence around withdrawn lands, including an access gate.
+Existing fencing around B-17 would be removed.
+Section 2.3.5.3 (Construction) details these construction activities.
 Construction of facilities associated with the range would have no impact on adjacent land uses.
+Any proposed fencing and maintenance roads would be evaluated in follow-on NEPA documentation after a legislative decision is made.